truelycrazy/Neural-Map/README.md

 ## How to Use It

+1. Download all files in a folder:
+        Windows: (ANy.xlsx ; UPDATE_windowuse.bat ; template.html ; tree_generator.py)
+        Linux: (ANy.xlsx ; template.html ; tree_generator.py)

-1.  **Fill the Excel**: Open `ANY_Excel_File.xlsx` and add your data.Excel file can be named anything to maintain multiple files as per requirement with different names for different maps.
+2.  **Fill the Excel**: Open `ANY_Excel_File.xlsx` and add your data.Excel file can be named anything to maintain multiple files as per requirement with different names for different maps.
 The column names are to be maintained the same and there must be only 1 file in tool folder to be created dashboard on.
-2.  **Install Python tools**: You'll need these libraries:
+3.  **Install Python tools**: You'll need these libraries:

    bash
     ```